Ipstenu/varnish-debug-service/readme.txt

 8. Governing Law

-Any claim related to Mika A. Epstein‘s Service shall be governed by the laws of United States without regards to its conflict of law provisions.
+Any claim related to this service shall be governed by the laws of United States without regards to its conflict of law provisions.